mgibbs1259/ds-project-template/README.md

 │
 ├── requirements.txt <- The requirements file for reproducing the analysis environment.
 │
+├── main.py <- The main file for running a Python API using FastAPI.
+│   Run using `uvicorn main:app --host 0.0.0.0 --port 5000 --reload`.
+│
 ├── run_pipelines.py <- The main file for running data, feature, and model pipelines.
 ```